Nature Play the Wurundjeri Way

 Can’t make it to one of our zoos?
 Our Digital Program gives you direct access to your own expert Zoo Teacher and unique zoo content.
 Location is no longer a barrier.

-Use the activities in the teaching guide (below) to spark children’s curiosity before their zoo visit.
+Use the activities in the Teaching Guide and Student Workbook (below) to spark students’ curiosity before their Healesville Sanctuary visit.

 Connect and Understand

-Through guided discussions and exploration at Healesville Sanctuary, children will learn about how animals, plants and people are all connected and how to care for the environment – just as the Wurundjeri people do.
+Through story, song, guided discussions and play-based exploration at Healesville Sanctuary, children will learn about how animals, plants and people are all connected and how to care for the environment – just as the Wurundjeri people do.

-Your zoo visit will include: Introduction (for arrivals between 9:50am-10:10am), Healesville Sanctuary Teacher-led activities, Spirits of the Sky presentation and keeper talks.
-Check out your Teaching Guide for other ideas of what to do at the zoo.
+Your Sanctuary visit will include: A Welcome (for arrivals between 9:50am-10:10am), a Healesville Sanctuary Teacher workshop (40 minutes), Spirits of the Sky Presentation and keeper talks.
+Check out your Teaching Guide and Student Workbook for other ideas of what to do at Healesville Sanctuary.

-Use activities in the Teaching Guide to deepen children’s learning back at school.
+Use activities in the Teaching Guide and Student Workbook to deepen students’ learning back at school.

 Use the Teaching Guide to enable children to master their knowledge and skills in real-world contexts.